cocreators-ee/apity/README.md

 - [ ] Caching of subsequent requests with the same URL and parameters

+### Live demo

+Apity has a [live demo](https://apity-demo.vercel.app/) with code samples.
+Also you can read an introductionary [blog post](https://dev.to/fbjorn/a-typed-http-client-for-sveltekit-88b).

 ## Usage

 ### Generate typescript definition from schema